ZijianWang1125/Stock-Market-Sentiment-Analysis/README.md

 3. **Execute**: Execute [`main.py`](https://github.com/ZijianWang1125/Stock-Market-Sentiment-Analysis/blob/main/script/main.py) and you will be given a model trained by yourself in `./model/electra_sentiment_chinese` and a predicted dataset in `./data/electra_sentiment_chinese/pred_data` based on a testing dataset in `./data/electra_sentiment_chinese/test_data/test_data_clean.csv`.

-### Predict comments for sentiments
+### Use trained model to predict several comments

-To input a Chinese comment about financial or economical topics, and predict the sentiment of it by the model:
+To use trained model to predict several comments:

 1. **Download**: Download the `data.rar` and `model.rar` in [Google Drive](https://drive.google.com/drive/folders/1XJNfichk1kVdcaTAptdlns2KVjW8eKPN?dmr=1&ec=wgc-drive-hero-goto).